hpehl/karaka/README.md

 git checkout develop
 mvn gae:unpack gae:run
 ```
 Open http://localhost:8080/.
-The local versions generates some sample time entries you can play with.
+The local version generates some sample time entries you can play with.